 “How much is child support in Minnesota?” is a very reasonable and common question from parents in divorce and child custody situations.

 However, in order to estimate how much child support you’ll pay or receive in Minnesota, you have to know how Minnesota calculates child support amounts and what influences child support payments.
+Once you know such factors, you can easily use the guidelines set in Minnesota’s child support calculator to figure out child support.

 What Influences Child Support Payments in Minnesota